 Presidio Park Ghost Spirit Haunt:

 Presidio Hill has witnessed life and death in the past, and present.
-One of the first noted haunts ghosts is actually that of an escaped white deer named, “Lucy.”
+One of the first noted hauntings, ghosts is actually that of an escaped white deer named, “Lucy.”
 In the 1970’s it is suspected Lucy escaped from her owners.
 Residents and guests began to keep track of the deer Lucy and even went so far as to offer her food and water.
 Sadly in 1975, during an attempt to tranquilize the deer Lucy for her own protection, she died of an overdose.
 Angered residents collected funds and an actual concrete monument was erected in honor of the deer Lucy.
 It wasn’t long before locals and guests to the area started spinning yarns of a phantom white deer.
-Many persons believe the deer Lucy’s spirit haunts Presidio Hill to this day.
+Many people believe the deer Lucy’s spirit haunts Presidio Hill to this day.

 Witches tower is another reported area of ghost haunts.
 Witches tower is a yellow one-story adobe tower across from Serra museum and atop Presidio Hill.
-The Pattie Memorial sits on this spot where Sylvester Pattie, who came to San Diego on March 27, 1828, died in prison.
+The Pattie Memorial sits on the spot where Sylvester Pattie, who came to San Diego on March 27, 1828, died in prison.
 It is believed a guardhouse- jail once existed close to the actual memorial spot.
 The current tower is in fact a storage facility, and the landing is a viewing area of the scenic park.
 Though it has been difficult to trace when the tower was built, photo evidence from plans in 1928, shows no sign of the tower.
 Photos from the 1940s however, clearly show the tower.
 So sometime between 1928 and 1940, the tower (storage shed) was erected.
-The tower is referred to as “The Witches Tower,” due to the fact a large cobblestone pentagram exists on the cobblestone landing.
+The tower is referred to as “The Witches Tower,” due to the fact a large brick pentagram exists on the cobblestone landing.

 The Serra Museum is also reported to be haunted by similar cloaked monk-like figures, and a boy spirit has been witnessed atop the mission tower.
 The museum is a modern structure built circa.
 1929, however, the structure is roughly in the location of the first Spanish Mission.

 The suicide occurred as part of a murder-suicide, in two different locations within San Diego.
 Krisanto Barquia Jopanda’s corpse was found in a Presido Park ravine about 200 yards from his car.
 He was wanted for the murder of his ex-girlfriend Avitha Rafael.
-Jopanada shot and murdered Avitha in her Spring Valley Home, and in front of their 10-year-old son.
-Jolanda attempted to hang himself with shoestrings, being unsuccessful, he ended his life with a single gunshot wound to the face.
+Jopanada shot and murdered Avitha in her Spring Valley Home while their 10-year-old son watched on in horror.
+Jopanda unsuccessfully attempted to hang himself with shoestrings, before he ended his life with a single gunshot wound to the face.

 It is unclear who or what is haunting the back trails of Presidio Park.
 The best reports come from a local paranormal group called San Diego Paranormal Eye, which has been investigating the park since 2011.
 According to an anonymous guest member, “I felt my necklace levitate from around my neck, I reached for it, only to find it on the ground by my feet.”
 Other paranormal reports include possible possession and odd light phenomena.
 Matt Barron founder of San Diego Paranormal Eye urges, “We “HIGHLY” advise any individual or individuals not to investigate the mission or trails without a guide to, investigate safely.
 My team and I welcome anyone to contact us with questions regarding Presidio Park.”